RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

-1. In a browser, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
+1. In a browser, go to https://aka.ms/QuickstartTemplates.
+This link will take you to the QuickStart Template gallery.
 In the gallery you will find a number of popular and recently updated templates.
 These templates automate deployment of Azure resources, including installation of popular software packages.

 2. Browse through the many different types of templates that are available.

-    **Note**: Are there are any templates that are of interest to you?

-3. Search for or directly access the [Deploy a Virtual Machine ](https://azure.microsoft.com/resources/templates/101-vm-simple-windows?azure-portal=true) template.
+3. Select the **Deploy a simple Windows VM**

+4. Click the **Deploy to Azure** button.
+Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

   **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for small set of configuration parameters.

-4. Click the **Deploy to Azure** button.
-Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

 5. If prompted, sign in to the Azure subscription you want to use in this lab.

-6. Click **Edit template**.
+6. On the **Custom Deployment** blade, click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
 You are returned to the **Custom deployment** blade in the Azure portal.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)